anytizer/pragma.sqlite/README.md

 # pragma.sqlite

-SQLite table structure viewer
+Table structure viewer for SQLite

-* Connects to the ueer selected .db file.
+* Connects to the user-selected .db file.
 * Looks up for list of tables.
 * Fetches table structures when you choose a table.

 ## How to?

 * Clone the repo.
-* Compile pragma.sqlite.sln file using C#/Visual Studio.
+* Restore nuget packages using C#/Visual Studio.
+* Compile pragma.sqlite.sln file, and run it.
 * File > Open > Choose a .db file to proceed.
+* Choose different tables to load the structure.

 ![screenshot](screenshot.png)